YunDeng98/bottleneck_demography/README.md

 Here we proposed a "synthetic model" whose expected SFS leads FitCoal to falsely infer a severe bottleneck, whereas the "sythetic model" itself only involves rather smooth population size changes.

-To obtain the "synthetic model", we fist compute the expected SFS of the severe bottleneck model introduced in [Hu et al, 2023, Science](https://www.science.org/doi/10.1126/science.abq7487), and then use `mushi` to fit a demography model to it.
+To obtain the "synthetic model", we fist compute the expected SFS of the severe bottleneck model introduced in [Hu et al, 2023, Science](https://www.science.org/doi/10.1126/science.abq7487).
+More specifically, the model file is taken from `FitCoal1.2/examples/YRI.test.ouput` from the software download folder.
+We then use `mushi` to fit a demography model to it.
 This can be done by:

 ```
 python3.8 scripts/synthetic_model.py
 ```

-The above function also computed the expected SFS under the "synthetic model", and we can use FitCoal to infer the demography:
+The expected SFS under the severe-bottleneck model is stored at `results/fitcoal_esfs.txt`, and the model inferred by `mushi` on that is stored at `results/synthetic_mode.txt`.
+The above function also computed the expected SFS under the "synthetic model" (stored at `results/synthetic_esfs.txt`), and we can use FitCoal to infer the demography:

 ```
+cd FitCoal1.2/
 python3.12 scripts/fitcoal_synthetic.py
 ```

 We also simulated data with `msprime` under the "synthetic model", whose documentation page is [here](https://tskit.dev/msprime/docs/stable/intro.html):

 ```
+cd ../
 python3.12 scripts/simulate_synthetic_model.py
 ```